Sustainability

 Jurong Lake District has high ambitions for green mobility.

-Planned to be car-lite, at least 85% of all trips are targeted to be made by Walk-Cycle-Ride modes of transport by 2035.
+By 2032, Jurong Lake District will be served by four MRT lines.
+At least 85% of all trips are targeted to be made by Walk-Cycle-Ride modes of transport by 2035.

 People can walk to their destinations comfortably along the J-Walk, an elevated weather-proof pedestrian network that links buildings, transit stations and public spaces throughout the district.